-The proposed development of single-family homes and two-family homes is compatible with the existing development in the vicinity.
+The proposed development of single-family homes and low-rise multifamily buildings is compatible with the existing development in the vicinity.
 The existing development in the immediate vicinity consists nearly entirely of single-family houses, while garden apartments and commercial properties are to be found closer to the major transportation routes of Central Avenue and Addison Road.
-Although some of the proposed single-family houses are developed in a neo-traditional model and the two-family houses are more dense than the existing residential areas, these differences do not create incompatibilities.

-The proposed development is also compatible with the other phases of Glenwood Hills, which feature a similar mix of conventional single-family houses, neo-traditional single-family houses, and denser attached or multifamily dwelling units.
+The proposed development is also compatible with the other phases of Glenwood Hills, which feature a similar mix of conventional single-family houses, neo-traditional single-family houses, and denser attached dwelling units.